AlexMason/easyrag/README.md

-# EasyRAG.js
+# <center>EasyRAG</center>

-EasyRAG is the AI TypeScript library you wish you had when you got started.
+EasyRAG makes it simple to integrate tools and documents into your AI chats with ease.
+It's the typescript AI library you have been looking for!

 ## Getting Started